Frequently Asked Questions

 What is the best food to feed my pet?

-Any lowfat protein such as all white meat chicken breast, no fat or skin, boiled or baked.
-Very lean ground turkey, canned tuna packed in water, and lowfat or nonfat cottage cheese are alternative protein choices.
-The protein should be paired with a simple carbohydrate, usually cooked white rice (not brown).
+Any low-fat protein such as all white meat chicken breast, no fat or skin, boiled or baked.
+Very lean (cooked) ground turkey, canned tuna packed in water, and low-fat or nonfat cottage cheese are alternative protein choices.
+The protein should be paired with a simple carbohydrate, usually cooked white rice.
 You may also purchase a bland diet pre-packaged from a pet store, however making your own at home is usually cheaper and simpler.

 What are anal glands and should I have my pet's glands expressed?

 Though all dogs and cats have anal glands, some pets can naturally express their glands on their own, while others need to be manually expressed.
-The glands evolved for the same reason skunks have a strong smelling spray, to defend against predators.
-If glands are not expressed and continue to fill with material, it can lead to an infection or rupture and may require medication and in rare situations, surgery.
+The glands are thought to be a territorial scent marker and may have acted as a lubricant for hard stool.
+If glands are not expressed and continue to fill with material, it can lead to an irritation, infection or rupture and may require medication.
+In rare situations, surgery is required.

 Some owners feel comfortable expressing the glands on their own at home.
 We offer demonstrations at our clinic.
 Though some cats do need their glands manually expressed, it is a much more common occurrence in dogs.
 The need for anal gland expression is more common in overweight pets.